freenet/web/hugo-site/content/faq/index.md

 No filtering approach is perfect, especially in centralized systems, but we think a decentralized method can work as well or better.

----

-Let me know if this better captures the tone you’re aiming for!

 # What is the status of Freenet? {#what-is-the-status-of-freenet}